 If you feel your safety is at risk

 Sometimes people break up because they were in a toxic relationship.
 If you have an abusive ex, the best thing you can do is block them immediately.
-Whether they are making constant phone calls or showing up at your door, it is absolutely necessary to create a serious distance between the two of you.
+Whether they are making constant phone calls or showing up at your door, it is absolutely necessary to maintain silence and create serious distance between the two of you.

 This can be extremely difficult if your ex has manipulated you into needing them and never saying no. But even if you still love this person, no one is allowed to violate you this way.